Private Tours of Italy: The Insider’s Guide to Choosing the Right Tour Operator

 7. Philosophy on “Luxury” and “Authentic”

 How an operator defines these overused words reveals everything.
 If “luxury” only means five-star hotels and “authentic” is a vague promise of going “off the beaten path,” dig deeper.
 For us, luxury is the quality of your emotions.
-It’s the moment a master ceramist at Antica Casteldurante puts clay in your hands or sitting in Baglio Cappello’s olive grove with an espresso, hearing family history from someone who lives it daily.
+It is the moment a master ceramist at Antica Casteldurante puts clay in your hands or sitting in Baglio Cappello’s olive grove with an espresso, hearing family history from someone who lives it daily.

 Ask This: “How do you define luxury?” or “Give me a specific example of an authentic experience you arrange.”